 - Clinical management involves hormone therapies for conditions like hypogonadism, menopause symptoms, and hormonal imbalances.

-- Natural approaches to balance hormones include dietary changes, regular exercise, stress management, and adequate sleep, with medical guidance being crucial for safe and effective interventions.
+- Natural approaches to support hormone balance include dietary changes, regular exercise, stress management, and adequate sleep, with medical guidance being crucial for safe and effective interventions.